NAME, PURPOSE, HEADQUARTERS, AND SCOPE

-Article 7.6 Both ordinary and extraordinary General Assemblies will be validly constituted at the first call when 50% of the voting associate members are present to vote in person or online; they will be validly constituted on the second call, irrespective of the number of associate members eligible to vote.
+- Both ordinary and extraordinary General Assemblies will be validly constituted at the first notice when 30% of the voting associate members are present to vote in person or online.
+They will be validly constituted on the second notice, irrespective of the number of associate members eligible to vote.

-Article 7.8 Decisions will be taken by a simple majority of those present or represented in favour of a motion compared to those against; null votes or abstentions will not be included in this count.
+- Decisions will be taken by a simple majority of those present or represented in favor of a motion compared to those against; null votes or abstentions will not be included in this count.
 A qualified majority of those present or represented will be needed when the voting result exceeds half of these for:

 a) Dissolution of the Association;

 b) Amendments to the Articles of Association, including a change in the registered office;

 BOARD OF DIRECTORS

 The Association will be managed and represented by a Board of Directors consisting of a President, a Secretary-Treasurer and at least 10 other members elected by associate members of CIMAM.
 The number of Board members will not exceed 15, of which 80% should hold leadership positions in modern and contemporary art museums.
 All members of the Board provide their services on a voluntary basis.